petdance/htmlparsing/s/regexes.md

 parsed by regular expressions.
 Regex queries are not equipped to break down HTML into its meaningful parts.
 HTML is a language of sufficient complexity that it cannot be parsed by regular expressions.

+In addition, the performance of regular expressions can be unpredictable, and a few small tweaks to the expression may unexpectedly result in much worse performance (depending on the expression, the language, and engine).
+This is particularly true when using features such as positive or negative lookahead or lookbehind, which might be desireable for HTML parsing tasks.